danneu/react-template-render/README.md

 * Needs to be compiled.
 * I miss some of Pug's ergonomics like being able to pleasantly write an inline `script.` / filter when it's the simplest solution.
-* Have to deal with React's "children must have keys" warnings even though you don't need them.
+* Have to deal with React's "children must have keys" warnings even though the warning doesn't apply to you.

 ## Koa example

-Here's how you could write koa middleware that implements the familiar `ctx.render('template', { foo: 'bar' })` method which streams directly to the response.
+A fully working Koa example can be found in the `example/` folder.

+    cd example && npm install && npm start

+But for the sake of readme skimmability, here's the gist of what the Koa middleware would look like:

 ```javascript
 const makeRenderer = require('react-template-render')